 Richard L. Bowen, M.D.

-Doctor Bowen’s second son has been at Charleston Ketamine Center for over three years.
-From running the financial end of the practice to unclogging toilets his role as office manager is all encompassing.
-If anything needs to be done he can figure out a way to make it happen!
+“Doctor Bowen’s second son has been working at Charleston Ketamine Center for nearly four years.
+From running the financial end of the practice to office technical support, his role as office manager is all encompassing.
+If anything needs to be done Laird can figure out a way to make it happen!
 Laird also is a talented comedian and enjoys using his talent while performing market research.
 In his spare time, Laird enjoys cooking and gardening with his dog, Mowgli, and amateur competitive gaming under the Twitch handle, “Moist Lard”.

-“Give me ambiguity or give me something else.”
+“Give me ambiguity or give me something else.” – Author Unknown